signnow/java-sample-app/src/main/java/com/signnow/samples/EmbeddedSignerPatientIntakeForm/readme.md

 ## Use Case Overview

-This sample demonstrates how to use the SignNow PHP SDK to implement an **Embedded Signer** workflow.
+This sample demonstrates how to use the SignNow Java SDK to implement an **Embedded Signer** workflow.
 In this flow, the user signs a predefined document within your application.
 Then, the user is redirected to a confirmation screen where they can download the completed document.

 This example mimics a real-world healthcare scenario in which a **Patient Intake Form** must be completed and signed digitally.